Deolinda Lopes Vieira: Teaching and the women's movement

 Lopes Vieira wrote for several publications, starting in 1909 with Amanhã, an anarchist magazine co-published by her husband, of which only six issues were published.
-Later she contributed to Alma feminina, the official bulletin of the Conselho Nacional das Mulheres Portuguesas, which was published until 1946.
-She also wrote for education magazines, notably Educação Social, published by Adolfo Lima and for the anarcho-syndicalist periodical A Batalha, which was published between 1919 and 1927.
+Later she contributed to Alma feminina, the official bulletin of the Conselho Nacional das Mulheres Portuguesas, which was published in 1946.
+She also wrote for education magazines, notably Educação Social, published by Adolfo Lima, and for the anarcho-syndicalist periodical A Batalha, which was published between 1919 and 1927.

 Deolinda Lopes Vieira died on 6 June 1993 at the age of 104.
-With António Pinto Quartin, she had two daughters and one son.
+She had two daughters and one son with António Pinto Quartin.
 A street is named after her in the Portuguese town of Seixal.